imucomlab/academic-kickstart/content/authors/burak/_index.md

 ---
 # Display name
-title: Esef Berfu Şentürk
+title: Burak Ahmet ÖZDEN

 # Username (this should match the folder name)
 authors:
-- esef
+- burak

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role:  Electrical and Electronics Engineer
+role:  Junior Year Electrical and Electronics Engineer Student

 # Organizations/Affiliations
 organizations: